 When Stephanie Winton arrived at TRU to pursue her Master of Science in Environmental Science, she had no idea that the work she would undertake would have such an immediate impact.

 Winton, the recipient of the 2019 Governor General’s Academic Gold Medal, arrived at TRU in 2015, and immediately began investigating the impact of road mortality on populations of the Northern Pacific Rattlesnake in the South Okanagan.
 Winton found that road mortality is one of the greatest threats faced by most reptiles and amphibians.
+Her research was supported in large part by grants from the National Research Council of Canada, and Environment Canada.

 As a result of her research and the media attention that it received, the Ministry of Transportation installed five new eco-passages under the road within her study area.
 Additional provincial funding has also been secured to allow further monitoring of the mitigation attempt.